Picture of The JBL Go speaker on the charge.

 Press and hold the Power button until the status lamp on the front top lights up and the guitar strum sound plays.

-The -Power- button on the JBL Go speaker.
+The -Power- button on the JBL Go.

 Find the Power button, as shown in the last picture above.